A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

 \subsection{Memory Subjects}

-Memory subjects characterize who the memory is primarily modeling and serving for.
+From a self-evolving and long-horizon perspective, memory subjects characterize whom the memory primarily models and serves.
 This dimension is orthogonal to memory substrate and cognitive mechanism, and is critical for understanding the optimization goal of the memory in foundation agents.
 Figure~\ref{fig:cog_subject_rel} illustrates how this subject-level distinction connects with cognitive memory mechanisms.
 Working memory, procedural memory, and sensory memory are predominantly agent-centric, reflecting their roles in supporting many real-world downstream tasks.
 Semantic and episodic memory appear in both user- and agent-centric settings.
-For users, they encode stable preferences and interaction histories, whereas in agent-centric memory, they support world modeling and experience accumulation.
+For users, they encode longitudinal interaction histories and evolving preferences, whereas in agent-centric memory, they support world modeling, long-horizon task execution, and continual experience accumulation.
 Together, we may find that memory subjects interleave with cognitive categories, offering a complementary perspective for organizing memory research beyond the single classifications as in prior surveys~\citep{zhang2025survey, du2025rethinking} alone.
+We note that user-centric and agent-centric memory are conceptual orientations rather than mutually exclusive categories.
+In practice, a single system may maintain user-specific preferences alongside reusable task strategies.
+For example, a coding assistant may simultaneously maintain user-specific coding style preferences (user-centric) and reusable debugging strategies accumulated across many users (agent-centric).
+Recent work such as MemSkill \citep{zhang2026memskill} evaluates memory across both orientations.
+However, current benchmarks rarely require both simultaneously, which naturally leads existing research to emphasize one over the other.